 - The Four-Decimal Point NAV Calculation Working Group is addressing investor-related systems and processing considerations for floating NAV money market funds and their adoption of basis-point pricing.

 - The Liquidity Fees/Redemption Gates Working Group is addressing operational considerations and challenges related to the imposition and/or removal of fees and gates as permitted by the final rules.

 - The Intraday Processing for Floating NAV Money Market Funds Working Group is addressing the operational challenges and considerations related to calculating multiple NAVs in one business day for floating NAV money market funds.

-This resource center will be updated frequently with the latest information regarding working group meetings and agendas, working and final documents, as well as industry and ICI resources concerning money market funds.
-For more information, use the menu to the left.
+This resource center will be updated with the latest information regarding working group meetings and agendas, working and final documents, as well as industry and ICI resources concerning money market funds.
+For more information, use the blocks below.